USS S-27

-USS S-27 (SS-132) was a S-class submarine of the United States Navy.
+USS S-27 (SS-132) was an S-18-class submarine, also referred to as an S-1-class or "Holland"-type, of the United States Navy.
+She was grounded and abandoned in mid to late June 1942, with no loss of life.

+Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14.5 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-27′s construction was authorized in March 1917, and her keel was laid down on 11 April 1919 by Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts.
-She was launched on 18 October 1922, sponsored by Mrs. Frank Baldwin, and commissioned at Groton, Connecticut, on 22 January 1924.
+S-27s construction was authorized in March 1917, her keel was laid down on 11 April 1919, by the Bethlehem Shipbuilding Corporation's Fore River Shipyard, in Quincy, Massachusetts.
+She was launched on 18 October 1922, sponsored by Mrs. Helen Baldwin, and commissioned at Groton, Connecticut, on 22 January 1924.

 Service history

+1924–1939

-Based at New London, Connecticut, through 1924, S-27 transferred to the Pacific in 1925, and, after exercises in the Hawaiian Islands during the spring of 1925, arrived at her new homeport, San Diego, California, in June 1925.
-She was based in Southern California until 1931 and, except for fleet maneuvers, operated primarily off that coast.
-Fleet maneuvers, exercises, and Fleet Problems took her to the west coast of Central America, to the Panama Canal Zone, into the Caribbean Sea, and to Hawaii.
+Based at New London, Connecticut, through 1924, S-27 transferred to the Pacific, in 1925, and after exercises in the Hawaiian Islands, during the spring of 1925, arrived at her new homeport, San Diego, California, in June 1925.
+She was based in Southern California until 1931, and except for fleet maneuvers, operated primarily off that coast.
+Fleet maneuvers, exercises, and Fleet Problems took her to the west coast of Central America, to the Panama Canal Zone, into the Caribbean Sea, and to the Territory of Hawaii.

-In 1931, S-27 was transferred to Hawaii, and on 23 February 1931 she arrived at Pearl Harbor, Hawaii, from which she operated until 16 June 1939, when she departed for San Diego.
-She arrived there on 27 June 1939 and resumed operations off the coast of Southern California, conducting exercises and tests, primarily for the Underwater Sound Training School.
-In late November 1941, she proceeded to Mare Island, California, where she began an overhaul.
+In 1931, S-27 was transferred to Hawaii, and on 23 February 1931, she arrived at Pearl Harbor, from which she operated until 16 June 1939, when she departed for San Diego.
+She arrived there on 27 June 1939, and resumed operations off the southern California coast, conducting exercises and tests, primarily for the Underwater Sound Training School.
+In late November 1941, she proceeded to Mare Island Naval Shipyard, where she began an overhaul.